s2hub/docs/articles/helen_jones_digital_ocean.md

 > sudo chown -R apache:silverstripe assets
 ```

-You also need to create a .env file containing settings for your silver stripe project
+You also need to create a .env file containing settings for your Silverstripe CMS project

 /var/www/website1/.env
 ```yaml